Meet Vivo, the FIFA World Cup sponsor you’ve never heard of

 The X1, launched in 2012, was at that time the world's thinnest phone.

-Just this week, Vivo announced its latest handset: The Nex, a smartphone with nothing but a screen in front.
+In June 2018, Vivo announced its latest handset: The Nex, a smartphone with nothing but a screen in front.

 So where’s the selfie camera?
 It automatically pops out of the top of the phone when needed -- a design Vivo showed off in their World Cup ad.